znuznu/groolkit/README.md

 # groolkit
 A JavaScript library with a bunch of algorithms related to grids.

 __Note__: this is a WIP library and breaking changes might occur in the future.

+You can see a demo [here](https://znuznu.github.io/gk-demo/).

 ## __Installation__
 `npm i @znuznu/groolkit`